-Consider your presenters' AV needs so the venue knows how to set-up:
+Consider your presenters' AV needs so you and the venue know how to set-up.
+If hosting an event in any of the GSM spaces, work with your program manager to develop audio visual solutions.

 - ✓ PowerPoint

 - √ Video

-- ✓ Video Conferencing
+- √ Video Conferencing

 - ✓ Internet Access / Wireless Account Access (google docs etc)

 - ✓ Room capacity for power outlets (for laptops)

 - ✓ Screen

 - ✓ Projector

 - ✓ Microphone

 - ✓ Laptop Computer

-Audio Visual Needs Virtual
+Audio Visual Needs Zoom

 Consider your presenter's needs and how you want the audience to participate in the virtual event.
-Organize a production team well in advance of the event and assign tasks each member of that time like, managing the waiting room, chat feature, advancing the presentation, running videos, working with the annotation tool, and live question and answer.
+Organize a production team well in advance of the event and assign tasks to each member like, managing the waiting room, chat feature, the presentation, videos, the annotation tool, and the live question and answer sessions.
 This team during the event will be the "backstage team".

-Don't forget to schedule a pre-production rehearsal at least a week in advance so you have time to fix any issues and figure out how images are being projected.
+Don't forget to schedule a pre-production rehearsal at least a week in advance of your zoom event so you have time to fix any issues ahead of time.